 Popular market among the local public and holiday visitors.

 Apart from being very kind, the Thais have a good sense of humour so do their best to enjoy life (sanuk), like everyone else, probably.
 Among other things, they love dancing.
 It happens at village street parties during popular festivals.
 A fun way of seeing Thailand close-up.

 Watch the images about this fun weekend market if you are curious, click here.

 A strange temple that mixes universes apparently alien to each other.
 The contemporary artist Chalermchai Kositpipat is creating it since it is not finished yet.
 Visually, it’s a striking place.

 Once the work of the artist is exposed, it is open to different interpretations depending on what it evokes to each observer.

 In any case, the visit to this fascinating temple is an opportunity to perceive one of the fundamental differences between Animism and Buddhism, precisely, how they understand human behaviour and its consequences.

-Read more about it and watch an exciting video in this post.
+Read more about it in this post.

 Wat Rong Suea, the Blue Temple